 If you are a tenant or landlord about to rent, your tenancy agreement should include a signed insulation statement [PDF 490KB] [PDF, 490 KB] disclosing the extent of insulation in the property.
 It is the law.
 The statement must disclose if there is ceiling, wall and underfloor insulation, where it is, and what type and what condition it is in.
 The presence, type, condition and extent of existing insulation is a good indicator of how warm, dry and easy to heat that rental property will be in the winter months.
 Having this information will enable tenants to make an informed decision before committing to the rental property.

 If you’re living in a rental and are not sure if it’s insulated, talk to your landlord.
 All rental homes must be insulated in the ceiling and underfloor, where reasonably practicable by July 2019.
 Visit our page on maintenance and inspections to read more on compulsory insulation.
 A dry and well-ventilated home is healthier for tenants.
 Inadequate heating and ventilation can lead to mould growth and dampness.
 Dampness can lead to problems and can contribute to health issues, particularly in children.
 There are things landlords can do such as providing extractor fans in the kitchen and bathroom and making sure the tenant can ventilate the house while keeping it safe and secure.
 Window stays can be good for this.
 Tenants can do such things as using any extractor fans and opening windows to air out the house each day - even during winter months.
 Dry homes also need less maintenance in the long run and are easier for tenants to heat.

 Landlords who own well-insulated, dry rental properties with effective, affordable heating have a better chance of finding tenants quickly as well as attracting higher rent.
-You can read more on the EECA Energywise website.
+You can read more on the EECA Energywise website(external link).

 Tips to keep your rental warm and ventilated this winter